cljs/api/docfiles/cljs.core/filter.md

 ## Details

-Returns a lazy sequence of the non-nil results of `(f item)`.
-Note, this means false return values will be included.
+Returns a lazy sequence of the items in coll for which `(pred item)` returns logical true.

-`f` must be free of side-effects.
+`pred` must be free of side-effects.

 Returns a transducer when no collection is provided.